A unified Erd\H{o}s-P\'{o}sa theorem for cycles in graphs labelled by multiple abelian groups: Handling handlebars

 The paths of a $W$-handlebar~$\mathcal{P}$ can be pieced together through the outer columns of~$W$ to form a $W^\ast$-handlebar $\mathcal{P}^\ast$ for some column-slice~$W^\ast$ of~$W$ such that each path in~$\mathcal{P}^\ast$ contains exactly~$d$ paths of~$\mathcal{P}$ for any desired~$d$, provided that~$\mathcal{P}$ and~$W$ are large enough.
 The following lemma shows that this can be done simultaneously to a family of pairwise vertex-disjoint non-mixing $W$-handlebars so that the resulting family of $W^\ast$-handlebars is also pairwise vertex-disjoint and non-mixing.
+See Figure~\ref{fig:lemma-combining-handles} for an illustration.

 \begin{lemma} Let~$t$, $c$, $r$, and $\theta$ be positive integers with ${c \geq 5}$ and ${r \geq 3}$, and let $d_i$ be a positive integer for each~${i \in [t]}$.
 Let~$W$ be a ${(c,r)}$-wall in a graph~$G$ and let $W^\ast$ be a $(c-2)$-column-slice of~$W$ containing~$C^W_2$ and~$C^W_{c-1}$.
 Let~${(\mathcal{P}_i \colon i \in [t])}$ be a family of pairwise vertex-disjoint non-mixing $W$-handlebars with~${\abs{\mathcal{P}_i} \geq \theta d_i}$ for all~${i \in [t]}$.
 Then there is a family~${(\mathcal{P}^\ast_i \colon i \in [t])}$ of pairwise vertex-disjoint non-mixing $W^\ast$-handlebars each of size~$\theta$ such that for each~${i \in [t]}$ and~${Q \in \mathcal{P}^\ast_i}$, there is a set~${\{ P_{j,Q} \in \mathcal{P}_i \colon j \in [d_i] \}}$ of size~$d_i$ such that